Discover our equestrian buckles department

 - Finishing the slices

-- Trace the seam line
+- Draw the seam line

-10. THE COVENANT
+10. THE ALLIANCE

-LF = 18 cm (including ring)
+LF = 18 cm (including the ring)

 LC = 39 cm

-Trim the 2 ends on the flesh side, finish the slices, trace the seam lines, fold as in the photo and sew.
+Trim the 2 ends on the flesh side, finish the slices, trace the seam lines, fold as shown in the photo and sew.

 END